resistics/resistics/docs/source/features/configuration/parameters.rst

     :Default value: True
     :Description: Extrapolate out calibration data to cover a greater range of frequencies.

-.. topic:: useTheoretical
+.. topic:: usetheoretical

     :Type: bool (True or False)
     :Default value: False
-    :Description: Theoretical calibration for magnetic channels when a matching calibration file is not found.
+    :Description: Use a theoretical calibration for magnetic channels when a matching calibration file is not found.

 Decimation
 ~~~~~~~~~~
-Parameters to define the decimation scheme.
+Parameters to define the decimation scheme to use.
 Note that depending on the length of timeseries recording, not all decimation levels may be calculated.

 .. topic:: numlevels